What are the 7 stages of the document lifecycle? Why is managing and controlling the lifecycle a critical part of a Quality Management System (QMS)?

 Why does document lifecycle management matter?

 Without the right controls in place across the document lifecycle your business risks losing vital data and organisational knowledge as it grows and changes.
 You face an increased risk of ‘document anarchy’.
-And you risk failing to comply with key standards and regulations.
+And you risk failing to comply with key standards and regulations that can cause delayed launches, product recalls and serious fines.

 What ISO standards require document lifecycle controls?

 Document lifecycle management is a critical feature of the quality management requirements specified in ISO 9001 and ISO 13485 (for medical device developers).
-These are the standards that ensure the integrity of data and information through a product’s stages of maturity from ideation, design, manufacture to maintenance.
+These are the standards that ensure the integrity of data and information through a product’s stages of maturity from, design, manufacture to management.
 These are the standards that control the quality and consistency of your output.
 They secure the safety and efficacy of the products you supply.

 Why you need to control the 7 stages of the document lifecycle: